Health and Travel Alerts Learn More Left arrow

 Guided tours are available from the top of the mountain towards the neighboring peak of Vidden.
 A round-trip tour starts and ends at Skyskraperen and takes roughly three hours, covering just over three miles.

 Drop into Skyskraperen, the restaurant, near the top of Mount Ulriken, home to a casual café and an absurdly good menu of Nordic specialties in the restaurant section.
-You’ll need a reservation for the latter, which you should definitely make to savor a slow lunch and the sublime views over Bergen.
+You’ll need a reservation for the latter, which you should definitely make to savor a slow lunch and enjoy the sublime views over the mountain city of Bergen.

 Vettakollen Mountain